gvwilson/thirdbit/src/fiction/in-heck/index.md

 "But these believe that if you pursue your organic friend, the probability of you surviving to fulfil your side of such a bargain is low."

-"Then provide more information to increase the probability," Dockety countered coolly.
+"Providing more information will increase the probability of fulfillment," Dockety countered coolly.

 Something that Gumption hoped had been built to do gardening rather than surgery beeped.